SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   icon_content='shopping_cart'
   icon_outlined=true
   button_content='Proceed'
-  text="If you can collect, verify and store your consumer data, and if needed - the delivery address - this is the option for you.
+  text="If you can collect, verify and store your payer data, and if needed - the delivery address - this is the option for you.
 With our PSP you can decide if you want to offer a single payment method or the full payment offering. " table_content=page.table_content_payments